Iowa hangs on for 77-70 victory over Cincinnati

 Cincinnati: Despite a 78-66 home win over No. 21 Tennessee on Wednesday, the Bearcats have hit a rough patch and now have a 10-day break to regroup before beginning conference play.

-Iowa: The Hawkeyes had 24 turnovers and will need to take care of the ball better once the Big Ten season begins next month.
+Iowa: The Hawkeyes will need to take care of the ball better once the Big Ten season begins next month.

 UP NEXT